loyola-chicago-english/graduate-handbook/handbook.md

 The bulletin board outside the GPD office (Crown 423) features information regarding the graduate programs---e.g., calls for papers, job offerings, fellowship opportunities.
 The board in the English main office has departmental notices.

-### The Fishbowl

-All graduate students in English have access to a common space in Crown Center 418, better known as the *Fishbowl*.
-This is your space for studying, meetings, lunch, and socializing; however, the department is responsible for its security.
-You may use the room up to the start of evening classes (7 p.m.).
-After that, you must vacate the room and lock the door.

 ## Teaching and Service